dulre/zykgen_update/README.md

 ```

 ### Serial Number Algorithm
-- The first charaters is always an 'S'.
+- The first charaters is always an `'S'`.
-- The second and third characters should be the year of production ( 2017/2018/2019 for the examples above).
+- The second and third characters should be the year of production (`2017/2018/2019` for the examples above).
-- The string "2V" should be costant for the SSID above, it may be the family's model identifier.
+- The string `"2V"` should be costant for the SSID above, it may be the family's model identifier.
-- The rest of the string is different from router to router, but is possibile to generate a dictionary for all the combinations to use alongside with Hashcat, and it is just a numerical string [0-9].
+- The rest of the string is different from router to router, but is possibile to generate a dictionary for all the combinations to use alongside with **Hashcat**, and it is just a numerical string `[0-9]`.

 ### List of Zyxel router's with the year of production/last fw update
  [Here](https://pastebin.com/guGVzeNj)